Vlad-tdk/SearchEngine/README.md

 # Search Engine Project

 This project implements a search engine for a corporate portal, allowing users to search through a set of documents for relevant information.
 The search engine processes documents, indexes them, and returns the most relevant results based on user queries.
+C++

 ## Features